MORAY CANOE AND KAYAK CLUB

 All outings are solely arranged on a peer led basis, with every individual responsible for their own and others safety.
 Communal costs of any club outing shall be met by dividing the total communal cost by the number of members taking part.
 The individual concerned shall meet individual costs for items such as equipment hire.
 Members using their own vehicles for club outings are responsible for recovery of costs incurred from using their own vehicle.

-6.1.
+5.1.
 The Club members shall elect annually a Committee to represent The Club.
 The Committee shall consist of five office bearers and up to four other Committee members.
-In addition, one junior member may be elected to serve on the Committee.

 i.
 The Committee shall hold an Annual General Meeting (referred to as A.G.M) at the end of October for receiving a General Report and the audited statement of accounts.